Alcohol Overdose Symptoms, Prevention & Treatment Guide

 - Set A Safe Limit, And Stick To It: Before you even have 1 drink, pick a limit that is safe for you and let the people around you know how many drinks you are prepared to have.

 If someone has suffered an alcohol overdose and survived unharmed, it may only be a matter of time before this occurs again unless they get help.
 Experiencing one alcohol overdose may be a sign that someone has a problem controlling the amount they drink.
 It is highly recommended to seek help before dangerous or even deadly complications arise.
-The most effective way to address this potential problem is to enter an alcohol rehab program.
+The most effective way to address this potential problem is to enter a detox center and to follow this up with an inpatient rehab program.